Carbon-for-Developers/carbon-sdks/go/docs/OAuthURLRequest.md

 `func (o *OAuthURLRequest) UnsetAutomaticallyOpenFilePicker()`

 UnsetAutomaticallyOpenFilePicker ensures that no value is present for AutomaticallyOpenFilePicker, not even an explicit nil
+### GetServicenowCredentials

+`func (o *OAuthURLRequest) GetServicenowCredentials() ServiceNowCredentialsNullable`

+GetServicenowCredentials returns the ServicenowCredentials field if non-nil, zero value otherwise.

+### GetServicenowCredentialsOk

+`func (o *OAuthURLRequest) GetServicenowCredentialsOk() (*ServiceNowCredentialsNullable, bool)`

+GetServicenowCredentialsOk returns a tuple with the ServicenowCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServicenowCredentials

+`func (o *OAuthURLRequest) SetServicenowCredentials(v ServiceNowCredentialsNullable)`

+SetServicenowCredentials sets ServicenowCredentials field to given value.

+### HasServicenowCredentials

+`func (o *OAuthURLRequest) HasServicenowCredentials() bool`

+HasServicenowCredentials returns a boolean if a field has been set.

+### SetServicenowCredentialsNil

+`func (o *OAuthURLRequest) SetServicenowCredentialsNil(b bool)`

+ SetServicenowCredentialsNil sets the value for ServicenowCredentials to be an explicit nil

+### UnsetServicenowCredentials
+`func (o *OAuthURLRequest) UnsetServicenowCredentials()`

+UnsetServicenowCredentials ensures that no value is present for ServicenowCredentials, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)